-Some current intelligent 4×4 systems continuously vary the amount of power distributed to each wheel to maximise fuel efficiency and grip, and some 4×4 models may have the option for an AWD lock.
-However, car manufacturers can use both terms interchangeably, and in some instances, they even have their own labels.
+Unfortunately, there’s not much consistency in how the terms ‘four-wheel drive’ and ‘all-wheel drive’ are used.
+Manufacturers can use both terms interchangeably, and in some instances, they even have their own labels.
 For example, Volkswagen uses the term 4Motion, BMW uses xDrive and Suzuki uses ALLGRIP.

-But keep your eyes peeled when browsing these cars because the label 4×4 can sometimes be used to describe a car that looks like an off-roader but which may not actually have four-wheel drive capability.
-So make sure you research your chosen model and speak to your Motability Scheme dealer to guarantee it has the capacity you need.
+You also need to keep your eyes peeled when browsing cars, because the label 4×4 can sometimes be used to describe a car that looks like an off-roader but which may not actually have four-wheel drive capability.
+So make sure you research your chosen model and speak to a Motability Scheme dealer who’ll be able to give you more information.

 Sports Utility Vehicles (SUVs)

 Modern SUVs combine safety and comfort while offering greater space and practicality.
-They come in a variety of sizes and with different capabilities and have become a popular customer choice due to the high driving position.
-Some SUVs are offered in a road-biased two-wheel drive option, which helps to keep fuel consumption and emissions low.
-4×4 versions have a better capability in wet and slippery conditions or on off-road terrain.
+They come in a variety of sizes, and have become a popular choice in recent years due to the high driving position.

 If a 4×4 seems like the right choice for you, there are a number of models available on the Motability Scheme that cater to different needs.

-Another vehicle that will handle more than asphalt is the Suzuki Vitara.
-Available on the Scheme, the practical and entertaining small SUV comes with Suzuki’s ALLGRIP 4×4 system as an option on the high-spec SZ5 and SZ-T versions.
+Available on the Scheme, this practical and entertaining small SUV comes with Suzuki’s ALLGRIP 4×4 system as an option on the high-spec SZ5 version.
 There are four transmission modes: Auto, Sport, Snow and Lock.

 Auto mode prioritises front-wheel drive for optimum fuel efficiency, switching to 4×4 if a loss of traction is detected.
 Sport mode actively engages the four wheels based on accelerator inputs to make driving more responsive on country lanes.
 Snow and Lock modes give better traction and stability to help you keep control when the conditions demand it.
 Hill descent control is also a standard feature of ALLGRIP models, which enables the vehicle to brake automatically to help you control speed on steep downward slopes.